NatasjaVitoft/redis/README.md

   "message": "User has been added and will expire after 60 seconds" }

-In the folder "app/images" there are some screenshots that shows how it should look in postman.
+In the folder "app/images" there are some screenshots that shows how it should look in postman and the code behind it is found in app/app.py file.